Atrial Fibrillation Fellowship 2022

 “Even though it was only an observational period, this one-month Fellowship allowed me to get in contact with different techniques to treat isolated or concomitant atrial fibrillation, and to manage the left atrial appendage.
 I also had the opportunity to learn how and when to use each technique, to decide properly what method fits better for each patient, and, importantly, how to deal with eventual problems.
 I also observed how other cardiac centers worked, as well as their organization and structure.
 I saw patients with excellent postoperative recovery and their expectation with the treatment.
 This kind of experience always contributes to my professional and personal growth.”

 Evaluation and feedback

-A structured evaluation of the activities and a feedback from the fellow will be developed.
-At the end of the fellowship, the fellows will produce a full report (2000-2500 words) on their experience.
-They will present this during the EACTS annual meeting.
+A structured evaluation of the activities and a feedback from the Fellow will also be developed.
+At the end of the Fellowship, the Fellows will produce a full report on their experience based on guidelines stipulated by the Francis Fontan Fund Committee.

 For more information about this fellowship please contact the EACTS Francis Fontan Fund at Francisfontanfund@Eacts.Co.Uk